 Q. Can I hunt Eurasian boars in NY?

-A. Any person with a small game hunting license can take Eurasian boars at any time and in any number.
-This may change soon due to pending Department regulations that will make it illegal to hunt free-ranging Eurasian boars in the wild in NY.
-Keep checking this DEC web page for updates.
+A. Currently, any person with a small game hunting license can take Eurasian boars at any time and in any number.
+However, this will likely change soon due to pending Department regulations that will make it illegal to hunt free-ranging Eurasian boars in the wild in NY.
+For more information on these proposed regulations, you can review the Eurasian Boar Regulations Press Release.

 Q. I own a pot belly pig.
 Can I still keep it?